 Kumtor’s high altitude mining operation is in close proximity to active glaciers, with part of the ore deposit and associated infrastructure extending beneath or affected by moving glaciers.
 The purpose of ice removal is to provide safe access to ore, and safeguards the open pit and workers from inundation of ice.
 In response to stakeholder concerns and emerging legislation seeking a ban of glacial ice removal in the Kyrgyz Republic, we describe relevant information on our practices and put our impacts in the context of regional and global trends.

-In 2014, we commenced a multi-year (long-term) (2014-2018) glacier and hydro-meteorological monitoring program covering KGC concession area and basins of Arabel and Uchkol rivers.
+We are conducting a multi-year (long-term) glacier and hydro-meteorological monitoring program covering KGC concession area and basins of Arabel and Uchkol rivers.
 The studies

 are conducted by the Institute of Water Problems and Hydropower under KR NAS with involvement of experts from MGU (Moscow State University, Russia).